gmlupatelli/blueprints_repo/hvac_health_monitor/README.md

 ## Common Fixes

 ### ⚠️ IMPORTANT: Blueprint Now Uses hvac_action
-The blueprint has been updated to monitor `hvac_action` attribute changes instead of `state` changes.
+The blueprint uses `hvac_action` attribute changes to monitor the state.
 The fixes below are for reference only - **most users should not need to modify the blueprint**.

 ### Fix 1: If hvac_action Reports Different Values
 If your thermostat's hvac_action uses different values (rare), modify the blueprint trigger: